openshift-pipelines/enhancements/enhancements/pipelines-as-code-manual-trigger.md

 * We need to let the user fire a pipelinerun without going by Github or others.

-* Pipelinerun still located ina a repository and a SHA.
+* Pipelinerun still located in a a repository and a SHA.

 * For github-app installation method we can generate a github temporary token at will